Ouzinkie is located on the southwest shore of Spruce Island, 10 miles north of the city of Kodiak on Kodiak Island.

 Things to do

-At the heart of the Community of Ouzinkie is the Nativity of Our Lord, a Russian Orthodox Church, that was built in 1898 and today is a National Historical Landmark.
-Located in a picturesque cove, the church is a photographers' delight while the parish is still active today with services on Saturday, Sunday, and other church holidays.
+At the heart of Ouzinkie is the Russian Orthodox Nativity of Our Lord Church, built in 1898, which is a National Historical Landmark.
+Located in a picturesque cove, the church is a photographers' delight, while the parish is still active today with services on Saturday, Sunday, and other church holidays.